linhbngo/cpsc-3620/assignment-6.md

 ---
 layout: page
-title: Assignment 6 (40 points) - Due on Friday November 23rd
+title: Assignment 6 (40 points) - Due on Wednesday November 23rd
 ---

 **You can work as a two-member team for this assignment**